smg-lab101/tictactoe/README.md

 # tictactoe
-On of my very first projects from 2022
+One of my very first projects from 2022

 TODO
 - repair js logic